aspose-barcode/Aspose.BarCode-for-Java/README.md

   <tr><td>ReadBarcodeFromPdf</td><td>Demonstrates how to read barcodes from PDF documents using Aspose.Barcode and Aspose.Pdf.</td></tr>
   <tr><td>ReadBarcodeFromTiff</td><td>Demonstrates how to read barcodes from TIFF files.</td></tr>
 </table>

-###Data

-+ Input Documents - Main directory contains a Resources directory which contains any sample Documents used in the example.

-###Output

-+ Most of the examples generate output documents which can be found in the Output folder.

-###Help Material

-For further details on setting up the examples and any requirements refer to the readme.txt found in the root of the repository.

-##Download the Examples

-Please [Download the Aspose.Barcode for Java Examples](https://github.com/asposebarcode/Aspose_Barcode_Java/downloads) to try them at your end.

-##How to use the Examples?

-Download the examples from the above link.
-You will be able to run these Java examples on any Eclipse IDE.

-Once downloaded, you can open the examples by importing the project into Eclipse IDE.

-Please change the classpath to correct Aspose.Barcode for Java libraries, which you can download separately.

-Below is a list of libraries used in these examples which are specific to JDK 1.6.

-For other JDK(s) like 1.4 and 1.5, please visit: [Download Aspose.Barcode for Java](http://www.aspose.com/community/files/72/java-components/aspose.barcode-for-java/default.aspx)

-- aspose-barcode-4.4.0-jdk15.jar
-- jai_codec-1.1.3.jar
-- aspose.pdf-3.0.1.jdk16.jar
-- aspose-pdf-kit-4.0.1.jar
-- Aspose.Words.jdk16.jar

-The example should be ready to compile and run.
-Click on "Run" command and see the output on your respective directory.

-Note: You can download and use the latest versions of above mentioned JARs

 ##Contact Us